Edit

 Overview

-This sample is a server-side application that helps you create a virtual assistant capable of handling calls using Call Automation.
-It also enables your assistant to respond to customers using Azure AI services, which provide AI capabilities such as Text-to-Speech and Speech-to-Text, as well as smart responses provided by Azure OpenAI.
+This sample is a server-side application that helps you create a virtual assistant that can handle calls by using Call Automation.
+It also enables your assistant to respond to customers by using Azure AI services, which provide AI capabilities such as text to speech and speech to text, along with smart responses provided by Azure OpenAI.

-This Azure Communication Services Call Automation AI sample demonstrates how to use the Call Automation SDK to answer an inbound call, recognizes user voice input using Call Automation recognize API with support for Speech-to-Text.
-When the system recognizes the input, it sends the information to OpenAI for an answer and uses the Call Automation play API with support for Text-to-Speech to play back the answer provided by OpenAI to the caller.
+This Azure Communication Services Call Automation AI sample demonstrates how to use the Call Automation SDK to answer an inbound call.
+It recognizes user voice input by using Call Automation to recognize the API with support for speech to text.
+When the system recognizes the input, it sends the information to OpenAI for an answer.
+It uses the Call Automation Play API with support for text to speech to play back the answer provided by OpenAI to the caller.

 Prerequisites